WHAT IS GINGIVITIS? SYMPTOMS, CAUSES, AND TREATMENTS

 Some symptoms of gingivitis include red, swollen, and bleeding gums in addition to bad breath.
 When gingivitis progresses to periodontitis, the gums begin to pull away from the teeth, creating small pockets.
 Bacteria can then become trapped in these pockets, weakening the bone supporting the teeth.
-If you ignore the signs of gingivitis because you don’t recognize them or because you are worried about seeking care from a dental professional, your condition will probably get worse.
+If you ignore the signs of gingivitis because you don’t recognize them or because you are worried about seeking care from a dental professional, your condition will get worse.
 Make sure to see your dental professional immediately if you notice any of these signs and symptoms to receive a proper assessment.
-If these symptoms persist, it's important to talk with your dental professional to determine the best treatment.
+If these symptoms persist, it's important to talk with your dental professional to determine the best treatment option for you.

 Gingivitis Treatment and Prevention

 Here are some steps and tips for how to help treat and prevent gingivitis:

 - Brush twice a day with an electric toothbrush to help remove the bacterial plaque from your teeth.